Skip to content

 Where is Cape Verde?

-Cape Verde is an island nation in the North Atlantic Ocean, approximately 570km off the west coast of Senegal.
-Population roughly 560,000.Source: background
+Cape Verde is an island nation in the North Atlantic Ocean, approximately 570km off the west coast of Senegal, with a population of around 550,000.

 Background

-Cape Verde has historically punched above its weight in African football.
+Cape Verde has historically punched well above its weight in African football.
 The national team, known as the Blue Sharks, has qualified for multiple Africa Cup of Nations tournaments and produced players who compete in top European leagues.
-The pool of diaspora talent across Portugal, the Netherlands and other European nations has been central to the team's development.
+The diaspora talent pool has been central to their development, with players drawn from Portuguese and Dutch club football reinforcing a squad that would be thin on talent from the domestic league alone.